 The fun of a day at the pool can quickly turn sour for bathers and facility managers alike with the appearance of human faeces or vomit.
-In this blog article we give you a brief rundown on what to do should this situation happen at your swimming pool.
+In this blog article we give you a brief rundown on what to do should this situation happen at your swimming pool or recreational aquatic facility.

 Accidental Faeces Release (AFR) occurs quite frequently and can go undetected.
 AFR in swimming pool waters can lead to outbreaks of some really unpleasant viruses and bacteria.
 Human vomit will have a similar effect on pool water safety.
 So it is important that bathers and pool operators know the steps to take to ensure the safety of the facility and pool users.